TrueBurn/codebase-scribe-ai/README.md

 - **Dependencies Error Fix**: Fixed an issue with the `dependencies` field in the project overview generation.
 The problem was that the original file manifest was being passed to the dependency analysis function instead of the converted manifest, causing errors when processing FileInfo objects.

+- **Template Parameter Fix**: Fixed an issue in the `BedrockClient` class where the `dependencies` parameter was missing in the `format` method call for the project overview template, causing a KeyError.

 ### Bytecode Caching

 Python bytecode caching is currently disabled for development purposes.
 To re-enable it: